Summary

 1. Apply for a federal tax ID

-The credit bureaus use this to track your business.
+The credit bureaus use your Employer Identification Number to track your business.
 You can apply online at the IRS’ website.

 2. Open a business bank account

 One of the most basic ways to start establishing business credit is to open a bank account in the name of your business and use that account for all of your business deposits and withdrawals.
-Note that you’ll need to bring your federal tax ID with you to open one.
+Don’t forget to bring your EIN when you open the account.

 3. Form a business entity

-Setting up an LLC or other business entity, such as an S Corp., can make it easier to establish your business finances as separate from your personal finances.
+Setting up a limited liability company or other business entity, such as an S corporation, can also make it easier to establish your business finances as separate from your personal finances.

 It’s important to get advice from an accountant and an attorney on the right business entity for you.
-The decision you make can have tax implications — and making the wrong choice can cost you money.
+The decision you make can have tax implications — and making the wrong choice can cost you a good amount of money.

 4. Apply for a business credit card

 Using a business credit card for all your business charges will help you establish business credit.
-Ideally, pay your balance in full every month, but if you can’t do that, make sure you’re not maxing it out.
+You should ideally pay your balance in full every month, but if you can’t do that, make sure you’re not maxing the card out.
 High credit utilization can lower your business’s credit score.

 If you have a low credit limit and need to put charges such as airfare and hotel stays for business trips on the card regularly, consider applying for a second card so you don’t have to max out either of them.